Bo (dog): Reactions in the media

 The Washington Post's Manuel Roig-Franzia, granted exclusive access to Bo for his debut in print, described the puppy: "Bo's a handsome little guy.
 Well suited for formal occasions at the White House, he's got tuxedo-black fur, with a white chest, white paws and a rakish white goatee."

 People for the Ethical Treatment of Animals (PETA) described the family's choice to accept the gift of a puppy from a family friend as "disquieting" and publicly urged Obama to have Bo neutered, despite the dog having been neutered before the Obamas received him.

 In anticipation of increased interest in the breed, the Portuguese Water Dog Club of America issued a statement requesting that members of the public considering obtaining the dogs "ensure that this breed fits their lifestyle", advising that the dogs' needs preclude their being left alone for long periods or boarded in kennels.

 Immediately upon Bo joining the First Family, four children's books and a plush toy depicting him were slated for publication or manufacture.

 On July 17, 2009, Ben Greenman, writing in The New York Times as Bo, reflected on his first hundred days in office.

 In the final episode of the History Channel's Life After People, aired March 16, 2010, the producers imagined what life would be like for Bo after the disappearance of humanity.
-This program speculated that he would leave the White House, and live off seafood from the Chesapeake Bay.
+This program speculated that he would leave the White House and live off seafood from the Chesapeake Bay.

 Bo was also shown on Dogs 101, as part of segment about the breed.

 Bo appeared in the comic book Lockjaw and the Pet Avengers and on the television shows Late Night with Seth Meyers and Ellen.
-On Meyers' show, Bo was the subject of a "Barney Cam" parody in which he is shown to be shamelessly manipulating White House staffers and guests (such as by finding and planting classified information in the bag of a speechwriter who refused to give him treats).
+On Meyers' show, Bo was the subject of a "Barney Cam" parody in which he is shown to be shamelessly manipulating White House staffers and guests (such as by finding and planting cannabis in the bag of a speechwriter who refused to give him treats).